-Jef World of Golf Swing Ring — A weighted, golf swing ring is a must-have for golfers on the go.
-How many times have you arrived at the golf course at the absolute last minute for your tee time?
-You have no real time to hit the range to get your swing grooved nor the time to thoroughly warm-up and stretch out your body.
-A weighted golf swing ring enables you to stretch out your back, shoulders, and arms while waiting for your tee time.
+Jef World of Golf Swing Ring — A weighted golf swing ring is a must-have for golfers on the go.
+How often have you arrived at the golf course at the last minute for your tee time?
+You have no real time to hit the range to get your swing grooved nor the time to warm up and stretch out your body thoroughly.
+A weighted ring enables you to stretch out your back, shoulders, and arms while waiting for your tee time.

-The swing ring is easy to slip over the shaft of a golf club for added weight during warm-up.
-The added weight, while not heavy, is sufficient to stretch your back, shoulder, and arms giving sufficient “swing pull” to increase range of motion and loosen tight muscles.
+The swing ring can easily slip over a golf club shaft for added weight during warm-up.
+While not heavy, the added weight stretches your back, shoulder, and arms, giving sufficient “swing pull” to increase your range of motion and loosen tight muscles.

-We recommend that golfers should slide the ring onto a club and complete 15 – 20 rhythmic, full swings to loosen their bodies while maintaining good swing form.
-After using the swing ring, golfers feel that they have worked the “kinks” out and feel looser and more flexible.
+We recommend that golfers slide the ring onto a club and complete 15 – 20 rhythmic, full swings to loosen their bodies while maintaining good swing form.
+After using the swing ring, golfers feel they have worked the “kinks” out and feel looser and more flexible.

-The swing ring can be used by any level golfer and on almost any iron, hybrid, wood, or driver.
+Any level golfer can use the swing ring on almost any iron, hybrid, wood, or driver.
 Its rubberized coating will protect clubs from being scratched during warm-up.

 Pros and Cons of a Weighted Golf Swing Ring

 - 1 1/4″ inner diameter fits virtually any club

 - Easy to store in your golf bag

 - Great for any level golfer

 - Less cumbersome and awkward than swinging two irons